 INGUIDE is a comprehensive, evidence-based and up-to-date training program for anyone involved in the guideline development process.
 It is the product of a partnership between leaders in the field of guideline development – Guidelines International Network (GIN) , a global network of guideline producing organisations and guideline participants, and world-renowned experts in guideline research, development and implementation at McMaster University’s Department of Health Research Methods, Evidence, and Impact.

-Registration fees for all levels are discounted for GIN members.
-To find out more and to enrol, visit the INGUIDE website.
+Registration fees for all courses are discounted for GIN members.

 Here you will find a series of GIN webinars, some have been presented centrally, others by our Working Groups, Regional Communities or partners.